Board Approves Challenge of Act 372

 Update: On May 25, the CALS board of directors authorized a lawsuit in federal court challenging elements of Act 372.
 The lawsuit will include as co-plaintiffs a number of other parties, including the Fayetteville Public Library, bookstores, and several individuals.

-Under a new law in Arkansas, effective August 1, 2023, librarians will be subject to criminal charges with a penalty of up to a year in prison for furnishing an item considered harmful to minors.
-This threat will hang over the new process for challenging materials in public libraries that is also created by the law.
+Under a new law in Arkansas, known as Act 372 that goes into effect August 1, 2023, librarians will be subject to criminal charges for furnishing any item that is “harmful to minors.”
+This threat of being sent to jail for up to a year hangs over the new process for challenging materials in public libraries that is also created by the law.

 Nate Coulter